RichardMilos233/temasek/README.md

 # Temasek Quant Strat Associate Interview Repository

 Welcome to the repository for the Temasek Quantitative Strategies Associate Interview.
 This repository contains Python scripts and data files designed to evaluate candidates' skills in quantitative analysis, hedging strategies, and data manipulation.
+Candidates are required to complete a mini-project as indicated in `QS_case_study.xlsx` within 12 hours.

 ## Repository Structure